cb2078/wallpaper/readme.md

   -height <int>                default: 720
-  -intensity <float>           how bright the iterations make each pixel, default: 50.000 -light <int>                 render in light mode, default: 0 -params <string>             file containing parameters, conflicts with -preview -preview <int>               show grid of some thumbnails -quality <int>               how many iterations to do per pixel, default: 25
+  -intensity <float>           how bright the iterations make each pixel, default: 50.000 -light <int>                 render in light mode, default: 0 -out-dir <string>            directory to write files to, must end with trailing '/' -params <string>             file containing parameters, conflicts with -preview -preview <int>               show grid of some thumbnails -quality <int>               how many iterations to do per pixel, default: 25